Things to do on a Rainy Day

 Museums and Galleries

 This is obvious, but take advantage of inclement weather and check out Rotterdam’s cultural activities inside!
 There are world-class museums and galleries in Rotterdam including the awesome Nederlands Fotomuseum, and the Kunsthal Rotterdam which regularly has a whole host of exciting art and installation shows.
+A vital addition to your itinerary is a visit to Depot Boijmans Van Beuningen, the world's firstfully accessible art storage facility, situated in the heart of Rotterdam's Museumpark.
 Also worth checking out if you’re into museums is the Wereldmuseum which is focused on ethnography and has a large permanent collection as well as temporary exhibitions.
+For a touch of the new in an old setting, Remastered is your go-to!
+Located a quick 2-minute walkfrom our hostel, experience a 60-minute escapade through the imaginative worldof the new Dutch Masters reinventing old Dutch classics.

 If you want to up the pace then check out the Dutch Pinball Museum for an adventure with a difference!